Protecting Workers from COVID-19 on the Job

 Set up procedures to check and keep anyone with symptoms or recent close contact with a COVID-19 patient out of the workplace.
 Adopt policies such as paid sick leave that support this critical step for preventing outbreaks at work.

 Take steps to ensure physical distancing of at least six feet between workers and others.
 This includes providing physical barriers and virtual options for meetings.
-Modify work processes, schedules, and breaks to limit workers from congregating.
+Modify work processes, schedules, and breaks to prevent workers from congregating.

 Make sure employees always wear face